Logo

 Once a foot wound develops in a patient with diabetes, the risk of limb-loss escalates.
 Without aggressive, and sometimes urgent treatment, gangrene may set in.
 Treatment of diabetic foot wounds and vascular disease requires specific expertise, so much so that the field of “limb salvage” was developed because the rates of amputation are unacceptably high.

-Drs.
-Albright and Levin both have specific interest and expertise in diabetic limb salvage.
-Our surgeons take a proactive approach in the diagnosis, management, and follow-up of this condition.
+Dr. Albright has a specific interest and expertise in diabetic limb salvage.
+Dr. Albright takes a proactive approach in the diagnosis, management, and follow-up of this condition.
 Dr. Albright is the director of the wound clinic at Renown.
 She evaluates and treats hundreds of diabetic foot wounds each year.
-Dr. Levin is specifically trained to perform complex minimally-invasive surgery to restore blood flow to help these complex wounds to heal; and both surgeons take leading roles on the limb preservation team at Renown.

 At NVV, we believe amputation is a last resort.
 Because of our philosophy and proactive approach, we are frequently asked to provide second opinions regarding options for limb salvage.